Home

 Although someone with bipolar psychosis may not be experiencing their state as something negative, they are in a very dangerous situation that must be contained and controlled.

-Hospital or a very calm and structured and confined environment is needed so that the manic episode can be brought to a close and any dangerous bipolar behavior minimized.
+The hospital or a very calm and structured and confined environment is needed so that the manic episode can be brought to a close and any dangerous bipolar behavior minimized.

-It is a major red flag and may require changes in medication and a high degree of professional intervention.
+Recurrent episodes are a major red flag and may require changes in medication and a high degree of professional intervention.

 The most comprehensive source of information on bipolar psychosis is Goodwin and Jamison's Manic-Depressive Illness: Bipolar Disorders and Recurrent Depression, 2nd Edition.
 (Please understand this is an academic text and is not for the casual reader.)